Jennifer Lerner: Work in psychology

 Lerner's research focuses on the influence of specific emotions (e.g., happiness or anger), in contrast to most models, which focus on larger categories of emotions (e.g., positive moods or negative moods) on behavior and decision making.
 She has proposed a framework which predicts that the influence of a specific emotion on judgment depends on a variety of cognitive factors related to the source of each emotion.
 Currently she is working to test predictions from this framework.
 For example, in a series of studies, her research examines the distinct effects of fear, anger, and happiness on risk perception and risk preference.

+Life

+Lerner currently resides in the Boston area with her husband where they parent a grown daughter and dog.

 Honors and awards

+Lerner was awarded the Presidential Early Career Award for Scientists and Engineers (PECASE) at a White House ceremony.
+She furthermore was denoted as part of the "Sensational 60" which was defined as the top 60 most prominent scientists in America who received their first grants from NSF graduate school fellowships.